ChainMovers/dtp/docs/index.md

     ---

-    * You can configure DTP to automate failover and/or load balancing among your backend servers, then let the L1 network itself maintain access to the service 24/7!
+    * Automatic failover and/or load balancing among your backend servers.

-    * Your web2 service might benefit of the censorship resistance quality of a decentralized L1 network.
+    * Maybe your service would benefit from the censorship resistance of the Sui network?

+    * Develop Serf-like coordination with a group of other loosely coupled web2 servers.

 -   :material-bank-check:{ .lg .middle } __Safe and Fair Hybrid Escrow__

     ---

-    * Develop new fair Tokenomics on top of Web2: Pay per request, per byte, per RPC call etc...
+    * Add fair Tokenomics to Web2: Pay per request, per byte, per RPC call etc...

     * DTP has built-in "Response Fee Escrow" to prevent query requesters to perform financial attacks against a company/server.